Re-evaluation and Re-analysis of Whole Exome Sequencing (WES)

 Blueprint Genetics provides a WES Re-evaluation service in an attempt to re-classify variants originally classified as a variant of uncertain significance (VUS) or as Likely Pathogenic.

-In July 2019, we will complement our WES offering with a WES Re-analysis service for previous WES orders, including a complete new review of the patient’s WES data.
+In summer 2019, we will complement our WES offering with a WES Re-analysis service for previous WES orders, including a complete new review of the patient’s WES data.

 Blueprint Genetics WES Re-evaluation Service

 Blueprint Genetics provides a WES re-evaluation service that:

 - revisits reported VUS and LP variants from a previous WES order

 - can be requested between 12-24 months after the original results are reported